 The Harry Potter Reading Draw is a great positive occasion when students’ reading is celebrated and rewarded.
 Years 7 and 8 thoroughly enjoy the event, waiting to see if they are fortunate enough to win a prize.

-This year’s fantastic prizes included; Intu Shopping Vouchers for £10, £20 and £30, vouchers for Flip Out, Monkey Forest, Laser Quest, Stoke Ski Centre, Kilnworx Climbing Wall, MFA Bowl, Crewe Alexandra and Odeon tickets, Dominoes Pizzas and Lakeside Fish Bar Vouchers as well as many more!
+Not so many prizes this year due to Covid, but we were still able to secure some fabulous rewards that we know our students will enjoy; Amazon Vouchers for £10, £20 and £30, vouchers for Monkey Forest, Hall Farm Shop, Stoke Ski Centre, Kilnworx Climbing Wall, and Dominoes Pizzas as well as many more!

 Here are some of the comments made by students: